mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 Multi-image operation considers upgrading and verification of more than one image on a device.

 Single or multi-image mode is dictated by the `MCUBOOT_IMAGE_NUMBER` `make` flag.
-This flag's value is set in an auto-generated `flashmap.mk` file per flash map used.
+This flag's value is set in an auto-generated `memorymap.mk` file per flash map used.
 There is no need to pass it manually.

 In Multi-image operation, up to four images are supported.